-A dialogue between theologian and political activist exploring the possibilities of engagement between radical democratic politics and radical Christian thought.
+A dialogue between theologian and political activist exploring the possible engagement between radical democratic politics and radical Christian thought.

 Trade Information: LPOD